i-z-z-y/CHEN-TD-1/README.md

 ## License

-Steam Defense is released under the **MIT License**.
-See `main.lua` header for authorship notice.
-A formal `LICENSE` file is recommended for distribution.
+Steam Defense is proprietary software.
+All rights are reserved.
+See `main.lua` header and the `LICENSE` file for ownership details.

 ---